-(1) A licensee will not allow any staff member, including the licensee, or any other adult living in the home involved in an incident which would disqualify that staff member or other adult under the department's most current version of the background check and employment history verification provisions pursuant to 8.8.3 NMAC to continue to work directly or unsupervised with children or to reside in the home.

-(2) All staff members will demonstrate the ability to perform essential job functions that reasonably ensure the health, safety and welfare of children in care.

-(3) Educators who work directly with children and who are counted in the staff/child ratios must be 18 years of age or older.

-(4) The licensee shall be in the licensed child care home during at least seventy-five percent of the home's core hours of operation.

-(5) Substitutes, volunteers and part time second educators counted in the staff/child ratios shall meet the same requirements as regular staff members, except for training requirements.
+- (1) A licensee will not allow any staff member, including the licensee, or any other adult living in the home involved in an incident which would disqualify that staff member or other adult under the department's most current version of the background check and employment history verification provisions pursuant to 8.8.3 NMAC to continue to work directly or unsupervised with children or to reside in the home. - (2) All staff members will demonstrate the ability to perform essential job functions that reasonably ensure the health, safety and welfare of children in care. - (3) Educators who work directly with children and who are counted in the staff/child ratios must be 18 years of age or older. - (4) The licensee shall be in the licensed child care home during at least seventy-five percent of the home's core hours of operation. - (5) Substitutes, volunteers and part time second educators counted in the staff/child ratios shall meet the same requirements as regular staff members, except for training requirements.
 Substitutes and part time second educators routinely employed in the home but working 20 hours or less a week shall complete half the required training hours.
-Such employees working more than 20 hours per week shall complete all required training hours, regardless of the number of hours worked.

-(6) A home licensed to provide care for six or fewer children will have at least one educator in the home at all times.
-A home licensed to provide care for more than two children under the age of two will have at least two educators in the home at all times.

-(7) A home licensed for seven to 12 children will have at least two educators at the home when more than six children are present or when more than two children under the age of two are present.

-(8) Children will never be left unattended.
+Such employees working more than 20 hours per week shall complete all required training hours.
+The primary educator in a licensed home shall complete all required training hours, regardless of the number of hours worked. - (6) A home licensed to provide care for six or fewer children will have at least one educator in the home at all times.
+A home licensed to provide care for more than two children under the age of two will have at least two educators in the home at all times. - (7) A home licensed for seven to 12 children will have at least two educators at the home when more than six children are present or when more than two children under the age of two are present. - (8) Children will never be left unattended.
 An educator will be with the children at all times whether activities are inside or outside of the home.
 Educators will be onsite, available and responsive to children during all hours of operation.
 Providers and secondary caregivers shall perform head counts at regular intervals throughout the day.

-STAFF QUALIFICATIONS AND TRAINING:
+B. STAFF QUALIFICATIONS AND TRAINING:

-(1) All new educators regardless of the number of hours per week will complete the following training within three months of their date of hire.
-All current educators will have three months to comply with the following training from the date these regulations are promulgated:

-- (a) prevention and control of infectious diseases (including immunization); - (b) prevention of sudden infant death syndrome and use of safe sleeping practices; - (c) administration of medication, consistent with standards for parental consent; - (d) prevention of and response to emergencies due to food or other allergic prevention of shaken baby syndrome and abusive head trauma;
+- (1) All new staff members working directly with children regardless of the number of hours employed per week shall complete the following training within three months of their date of hire.
+Training must be approved to fulfill the following requirements.
+Approved trainings and substitutions will be listed on the ECECD's website.
+All current educators will have three months to comply with the following training from the date these regulations are promulgated: - (a) prevention and control of infectious diseases (including immunization); - (b) prevention of sudden infant death syndrome and use of safe sleeping practices; - (c) administration of medication, consistent with standards for parental consent; - (d) prevention of and response to emergencies due to food or other allergic reactions;